 Trauma is a common cause of facial paralysis in all species.
 In horses, halter injuries and prolonged lateral recumbency may injure the buccal branches of the facial nerve on the side of the jaw and cause unilateral or bilateral paresis or paralysis of the lips and nostrils.
 Cattle that struggle in stanchions may injure the palpebral branch of the facial nerve as it crosses the zygomatic arch, causing unilateral or bilateral paresis or paralysis of the eyelid(s).
 Small animals may incur peripheral facial nerve injuries from rough handling, automobile accidents, or surgery such as bulla osteotomy and total ear ablation.
 Electromyography, including electrical stimulation of the facial nerve, can be used to determine the location and severity of the injury; however, changes will not be evident until 5–7 days after injury.

-There is no specific therapy for injury except massage and heat of denervated muscles for 15 min, bid-tid.
+Therapy for injury may include massage and heat of denervated muscles for 15 min, 2−3 times/day, to maintain their integrity while awaiting any nerve regeneration.
+A new therapy shown to help nerve regeneration is laser therapy, also known as cold laser, low level light therapy, or photobiomodulation.
 The facial nerve can regenerate ~1–4 mm/day, so serial neurologic examinations can also help determine the prognosis.
-If there has been no improvement after 6 mo, the chance for recovery is poor.
+If there has been no improvement after 6 mo, the chance of recovery is poor.
 Horses with collapsing nostrils may require corrective surgery.
 Species that need the lips for drinking and prehending food must be given deep water containers and wet bulky mashes.

 Otitis media is another common cause of facial paralysis in all species, especially in dogs with chronic dermatitis.
 Otitis externa and a ruptured or diseased tympanic membrane are often seen on otoscopic examination under general anesthesia.
-Despite an intact tympanum, 16% of patients with acute otitis externa may have otitis media, and up to 89% of patients with chronic otitis externa may have otitis media (also see Otitis Media and Interna).
+Despite an intact tympanum, 16% of patients with acute otitis externa may have otitis media, and as many as 89% of patients with chronic otitis externa may have otitis media (also see Otitis Externa and see Otitis Media and Interna).
 Skull radiographs, CT, and MRI may be necessary to confirm otitis media.
-The prognosis can be good, if the diagnosis is made early and the animal treated for 4–6 wk with the appropriate antibiotic, determined by culture and sensitivity on a sample obtained via myringotomy.
+The prognosis can be good if the diagnosis is made early and the animal is treated for 4–6 wk with the appropriate antibiotic, determined by culture and sensitivity on a sample obtained via myringotomy.
 Corticosteroids should be avoided because they may encourage osteomyelitis.
 The facial nerve paralysis can be permanent, and longterm administration of artificial tears may be necessary.

-Guttural pouch infections (see Respiratory Diseases of Horses: Guttural Pouch Disease in Horses) can produce facial paralysis in horses.
+Guttural pouch infections (see Guttural Pouch Disease in Horses) can produce facial paralysis in horses.
 Lesions of the facial nerve nucleus can result in facial nerve paralysis in equine protozoal myeloencephalitis (EPM, see Equine Protozoal Myeloencephalitis).
 CSF analysis and titers for EPM are essential for diagnosis and institution of appropriate therapy.

-Idiopathic facial nerve paralysis is common in dogs and is diagnosed by ruling out other diseases.
-Otitis media must be ruled out with examination and radiographs.
-Because hypothyroidism (see The Thyroid Gland: Hypothyroidism) can cause facial nerve paralysis, levels of thyroxine (T4) and thyroid-stimulating hormone should be determined in all dogs with facial paralysis.
+Idiopathic facial nerve paralysis is common in dogs and is diagnosed by excluding other diseases.
+Otitis media must be excluded with examination and radiographs.
+Because hypothyroidism (see Hypothyroidism) can cause facial nerve paralysis, levels of thyroxine (T4) and thyroid-stimulating hormone should be determined in all dogs with facial paralysis.
 Thyroid replacement therapy may not always resolve facial paralysis in hypothyroid dogs.
 If there is no infection, thyroid function is normal, and there has been no known trauma, the diagnosis of idiopathic facial paralysis is made.
 There is no therapy.
 Artificial tear administration may be necessary.
 Facial paralysis can be unilateral or bilateral and can resolve spontaneously or be permanent.
 It can occur on one side, resolve, and then occur on the other side at a later time.
 Permanent paralysis may be disfiguring but does not affect the quality of life in dogs.

 Primary neoplasia of the facial nerve is rare, but dogs and cats can develop a neoplastic process that affects middle ear structures, including the facial nerve.
 Squamous cell carcinoma and polyps of the middle ear are most common in cats.
 Otoscopy of the external ear canal under anesthesia with biopsy and histologic examination of abnormal tissue can assist with the diagnosis.
 CT and MRI of the osseous bulla are necessary to determine the extent of the lesion before surgery.
 Early radical excision of the tumor and radiation, if indicated, may afford a good longterm prognosis depending on tumor type.